pletzer/mint/README.md

 ## Overview

-This project contains code to regrid edge/face centred fields from a source to a destination grid.
+This project contains code to interpolate and regrid edge/face centred fields from a source to a destination grid.
 The grid is stored as a collection of grid cells, which have four vertices (i.e. the cells are quadrilaterals).
 The edge field is stored as integrals of a vector field along each edge.
 The vertex coordinates are stored in longitude-latitude space.